Fkmanny/learnlyapp/README.md

 ## Teachmate AI Dashboard

 This repository contains the source code for the Teachmate AI dashboard, a web application built with React.
 The dashboard allows users to manage tasks, view statistics, and perform various actions related to course management.
+The design was inspired by a past project i've worked on.
+I love how fluid the dashboard was and easy to use and understand.

 Project Live link : [`Teachmateai`](https://learnlyfakoyaemmanuelteachmateai.netlify.app/)